-Our top four over-the-counter contenders for mild to moderate hearing loss were chosen with great consideration.
+Our top FDA-registered OTC hearing aid contenders for mild to moderate hearing loss were chosen with great consideration.
 We evaluated a variety of criteria, including cost, battery life, features, and warranty.
-While the products look like over-the-counter hearing aids, they’re technically electronic devices that offer a range of hearing enhancement features.
-These four devices stood out when compared to the FDA’s draft OTC hearing aid legislation.

 Unfortunately, conventional hearing aids can be very costly, and not everyone can afford the doctor visit, let alone the devices.
 This is where the FDA’s OTC hearing aids may come into play.
 OTC hearing aids are for individuals aged 18 and over who suffer from mild to moderate hearing loss.
 These self-fitting hearing aids don’t require a hearing exam, an audiologist’s review, or approval from a medical practitioner, resulting in a more affordable price point.
 However, some OTC brands do offer online hearing tests and follow-up care, even though it is not required.

-In the video below, Jeff Hoyt, Editor-in-Chief of SeniorLiving.org, speaks with audiologist Brad Ingrao about the FDA’s proposed over-the-counter hearing aid act and how it could help millions of Americans.
+In the video below, Jeff Hoyt, editor-in-chief of SeniorLiving.org, speaks with Dr. Ruth Reisman, a licensed audiologist and hearing aid dispenser, about the Over-the-Counter Hearing Aid Act and how it could help millions of Americans.

-Still unsure whether over-the-counter hearing aids for mild to moderate hearing loss will be right for you?
-Let’s take a moment to weigh the potential pros and cons based on what the U.S. Food and Drug Administration has released to date.
+Still unsure whether OTC hearing aids for mild to moderate hearing loss are right for you?
+Let’s take a moment to weigh the potential pros and cons.

-If the FDA’s new hearing aid category is approved, purchasing an OTC hearing aid may be as simple as stopping by your local drugstore.
+Now that the FDA’s new hearing aid category has been approved, purchasing an OTC hearing aid may be as simple as stopping by your local drugstore.
 However, shopping can be a bit tricky if you don’t already know what to look for.
 To help you out, we’ve put together an explanation of a few important criteria to consider as you evaluate over-the-counter, online, and prescription hearing aid options.